-"We need to turn compassion into action.
-We need to put this situation right so that everyone has a decent standard of living that allows them to grow and progress in their lives.
+"We need to turn compassion into action and stand against the injustice of poverty.
 We hope lots of local people will come along to our event to find out how we can challenge poverty together."
 8

 There are more than [insert figure] people in poverty in [Yourtown local authority area].
-Some [insert figure] children are in poverty, and

-[insert figure] are in in fuel poverty.
+Some [insert figure] children are in poverty, and [insert figure] are in in fuel poverty.
+9

-Challenge Poverty Week brings together local groups across the country v with big national organisations.
+Challenge Poverty Week brings together local groups across the country with big national organisations.